franklinkemta/pre-support-aws/README.md

-# Real-Time Voice Chat Application with an LLM acting as AWS Associate Solution Architect (Pre-conseil)
+# Real-Time Voice Chat Application with an LLM acting as AWS Associate Solution Architect (Pre-support)

 This repository contains the code for a pre-consultation on AWS services that enables users to have a conversational exchange with an AI using their voice.
 The application captures audio from the user's microphone, processes it in real time, and delivers the AI's audio response back to the user.
 Each conversation is managed as a separate session to ensure privacy and coherence.

 ## Features

-- Finetuned (RAG mode) as an AWS Solution Associate based knownedge and on Unicorne Website (Service conseil infonuagique, Step 1. Évaluation, Partenaire AWS)
+- Finetuned LLM model (RAG approach) to provide aAWS Solution Associate based knownedge and act as a Unicorne.cloud agent, check the Website at Service conseil infonuagique, Step 1. Évaluation, Partenaire AWS
 - Real-time audio capture and streaming.
 - Bidirectional communication using WebSockets.
 - Speech-to-text conversion using Amazon Transcribe.